Himan10/SyncMyObsidian/README.md

   <img src="img/AutoSyncForDrive/Screenshot_20230526-142054.png" width=300 height=500> <img src="img/AutoSyncForDrive/Screenshot_20230526-142105.png" width=300 height=500>

-  That's all for now folks.
+  That's all for now folks, still the development of this repo. is going on.